-Tips for Septic Systems
+Basics for Septic Systems

-Site evaluations determine local conditions and determine the design of OSSFs.
+Site evaluations determine local conditions and the design of OSSFs.
 In many parts of Texas, soil analyses are ruling out conventional systems where liquids are separated from solids in the septic tank and then spread throughout the drainfield by means of underground pipes or other proprietary products.
 Organic wastes are treated as the liquids percolate through the soil.
 But most soils in Texas can't properly absorb pollutants, so alternative treatment methods are required.

 Almost all OSSFs must have a permit prior to any construction, installation, repair, extension, or other alteration.
-Any work on an OSSF must be handled by a licensed installer or directly by the homeowner.
+Any work on an OSSF must be performed by a licensed installer or directly by the homeowner.
 If someone is paid for any part of the process, that person must be licensed by the state.

 Authorized agents and representatives also respond to complaints to ensure that an OSSF meets minimum standards.
 If problems are found, the system owner normally has 30 days in which to make substantial progress on remedying the situation.
 After that, the agent can file a criminal complaint with the local justice of the peace.

 OSSFs can handle only domestic sewage.
 Industrial or hazardous waste will ruin an OSSF by literally killing the bacteria that break down the biosolids.
 Remember: septic systems are designed to handle human waste, not chemicals.

 All OSSFs require maintenance at one time or another.
 Conventional anaerobic systems need to have the septic tank pumped out to remove the solids and keep the system from backing up.
 It is recommended that you pump your septic tank every three to five years to prevent short circuiting of the treatment process.
 Access the Sludge Transporter Query online to obtain a list of registered in your area.